tolgee/tolgee-platform/email/HACKING.md

 The resources used by emails stored in `resources` must be served by the backend at `/static/emails`.
 Filenames must be preserved.

+> [!NOTE]
+> The backend build includes the necessary Gradle tasks to build the emails by itself.
+You should not need to worry
+> about building them yourself or copy files around.

 ### TailwindCSS
 For styles, React Email has a great [TailwindCSS](https://tailwindcss.com/) integration that gets turned into email-friendly inline styles.